KEP-5547: Integrate Workload APIs with Job Controller

 Proposal

-The Job controller will be extended to create Workload and PodGroup objects as part of its pod management lifecycle.
-This integration ensures that pods belonging to a Job are scheduled according to the appropriate scheduling policy (gang or basic) before they are created.
-If Job.spec.template.spec.schedulingGroup is set, the Job controller does not create or update Workload/PodGroup (opt-out due to preexisting or parent-managed controller).
+The Job controller is extended to compile the user’s scheduling intent into Workload and PodGroup objects as part of its pod-management lifecycle, so that pods belonging to a Job are scheduled according to the requested policy before they are created.
+The intent is expressed through a new spec.scheduling field.

-• Jobs created by CronJob do not have schedulingGroup set, the Job controller creates one Workload and one PodGroup per Job for them if they match the gang scheduling criteria.
+• Jobs created by CronJob are standalone (no parent-workload OwnerReference); the Job controller creates one Workload and one PodGroup per Job for them based on each Job’s spec.scheduling.

 apiVersion: batch/v1